-The Village of Chicago Ridge is served by a Police Chief, one Deputy Chief, one Commander, 32 full-time and 22 part-time police officers.
+The Village of Chicago Ridge is served by a Police Chief, two Deputy Chiefs, one Commander, 31 full-time and 22 part-time police officers.
 View the staff directory.

-- Working with the community to solve current and future problems and
+*Working with the community to solve current and future problems

-- Our Goal is designed to promote an improved standard of living in the Village of Chicago Ridge.
+Our mission is designed to promote an improved standard of living in the Village of Chicago Ridge.

 Text to 911 Now Available in Chicago Ridge

 Call when you can, Text when you can'tChicago Ridge Police now have the capability to receive and send text to 9-1-1 messages from cellular phones.
 Text messaging is one of the primary ways people communicate today.
 According to Forrester Research, an estimated 6 billion SMS messages are sent every day in the United States or more than 2.2 trillion per year.
 The 9-1-1 community is constantly striving to meet the evolving needs of the public, and right now that means implementing text to 9-1-1 solutions.

 Text-to-9-1-1 is intended primarily for use in three emergency scenarios:

 - For an individual who is deaf, hard-of-hearing, or has a speech disability.

 - For someone who is in a situation where it is not safe to place a voice call to 9-1-1.

 - A medical emergency that renders the person incapable of speech.